hsingh23/derpoker/README.md

 like, go checkout [SQL Alchemy's documentation on how their engines work][sqlal].

 ### Running
-To run you need to do two things.
+To start wreaking havoc you need to do two things.
 First run the selenium server with:

     java -jar selenium-server-standalone-2.25.0.jar